 - Crown – Just Above Head – Higher Self / Guidance from pure Source

 Once a week or so take 5 – 10 mins to face each other, hold hands and focus on a specific chakra before sex.
 If you like you can play meditative music or just be in silence.
 Focus on your chakra of choice but stick to just one for the duration.
-If this is all new for you I would suggest starting with the root chakra and working your way up in future sessions.
+If this is all new for you I would suggest starting with the root chakra and work your way up in future sessions.
 After 5 – 10 minutes is complete you may even like to lay your hand on the area of that chakra on your partner (taking turns).
 Think of energy flowing from your hand through them, healing that chakra.
 Then continue with making love with intention of healing and tuning that chakra.

-After I have given you all of these topics to think about now I’m going to tell you to detach from them.
+After I have given you all of these topics to think about, now I’m going to tell you to detach from them.
 This will take some practice.
-Think less, instead flow to create the art of sex.
+Think less, instead, flow to create the art of sex.
 Allow your intuition to guide you.
 Your thoughts and “work” have been put in by reading, gaining knowledge, conversation, etc. Just like a dance, flow with the vibrational music you and your partner orchestrate and enjoy…

 About the author: